csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

 A common (or even a royal) data engineer is someone applying software engineering practices to data - storing, moving and modeling data in a production capacity.
 Historically this has involved stitching together many systems, writing code, working with distributed infrastructure depending on scale, and making it repeatable and resilient.

-They’re typically at companies that either have significant quantities of data or high demand for using that data for both operational and analytics purposes
+They typically work at companies that either have significant quantities of data or high demand for using that data for both operational and analytics purposes

 ## The shift to the warehouse

 {: .box-note}
 For the purposes of this piece, we’ll use Snowflake to represent the cloud data warehouse offerings.
-They seem to have the clearest strategy & the most success when it comes to moving workload into the warehouse.
+They seem to have the clearest strategy & the most success when it comes to moving workloads into the warehouse.

 ### **Warehouse-native data engineering**

-A modern data engineering pattern has evolved for workloads that are analytical in nature, driven by new companies, a a scarcity of data engineering skills, and access to new tools.
-While there exist many enterprises that still run their data engineering practices out of Hadoop and Spark, the [Fivetran](https://www.fivetran.com/)/[dbt](https://www.getdbt.com/)/[Snowflake](https://www.snowflake.com/en/) pattern reigns supreme as the most popular way to get data into a new warehouse and then mold it with SQL to your liking for the purpose of analytics.
+A modern data engineering pattern has evolved for workloads that are analytical in nature, driven by new companies, a scarcity of data engineering skills, and access to new tools.
+While there exist many enterprises that still run their data engineering practices out of Hadoop and Spark, the ELT pattern supposed by [Fivetran](https://www.fivetran.com/)/[dbt](https://www.getdbt.com/)/[Snowflake](https://www.snowflake.com/en/) reigns supreme as the most popular way to get data into a new warehouse and then mold it with SQL to your liking for the purpose of analytics.

 This has been encouraged (obviously) by Snowflake.
 Fivetran and dbt were the [2022](https://www.fivetran.com/press/fivetran-named-snowflake-data-integration-partner-of-the-year-adds-new-product-capabilities-extends-enterprise-customer-growth) and [2023](https://www.prnewswire.com/news-releases/dbt-labs-named-snowflake-data-integration-partner-of-the-year-301864344.html) data integration partners of the year for Snowflake respectively, and for good reason: there’s a ton of transformation now happening in the warehouse.
-This modern stack simplifies transformation in the warehouse, and extend access to that transformation to a less technical user, at the expense of Snowflake credits and scaling limitations.
+This modern stack simplifies transformation in the warehouse, and extends access to that transformation to a less technical user, at the expense of Snowflake credits and scaling limitations.

 ![Spongebob Data Engineering meme](/assets/img/data-eng-future-social-preview.jpg){:width="75%"}

 ### **Traditional data engineering**

 There exist workloads beyond in-warehouse transformations, that I would call “traditional data engineering”.
-These workloads involve use cases beyond the SQL transformation that are most often the best fit for a warehouse.
+These workloads involve use cases beyond the SQL transformation, which is most often the best fit for a warehouse.

 These are compute intensive, judging by the kind of technologies that data engineers with big data typically use: [Spark](https://spark.apache.org/), [Hive](https://hive.apache.org/), [Docker](https://www.docker.com/), [Kubernetes](https://kubernetes.io/), [Flink](https://flink.apache.org/), [Kafka](https://kafka.apache.org/), [Dask](https://www.dask.org/), [Ray](https://www.ray.io/), [Presto](http://prestodb.github.io/), [Iceberg](https://iceberg.apache.org/), [Cassandra](https://cassandra.apache.org/_/index.html), and others.
 They feature heavy transformations written in code, operational workflows, and reactive data movement such as events or streaming.
 In short: they’re heavy, they are complex, and they are a major growth opportunity for Snowflake now that the analytical workloads are well-in-hand.